 Currently, most NRAs consider it appropriate to submit a wider set of retail products to the margin squeeze test which is mainly used as a complementary tool (not as a 'substitute' as the ERT is intended to be used acc. to the Recommendation) whereas the Recommendation foresees that NRAs would (only) assess the most relevant retail products - the so-called 'flagship products'.
 Two NRAs already identify 'flagship products' (not necessarily calling them flagship products) by using the product that generates the highest revenue share or the one with the highest market share.
-Other criteria to select the flagship products might be possible e.g. advertising costs as suggested by the Recommendation.
+Other criteria to select the flagship products might be possible e.g. advertising costs as suggested by the Recommendation, customer growth, relative gross net additions, or relative advertising spend.